AguaClara/Textbook/Rapid_Mix/RM_Theory_and_Future_Work.rst

 Diffusion band thickness
 ~~~~~~~~~~~~~~~~~~~~~~~~

-**Figure x:** The time required for shear to transport all of the fluid past the clay so that diffusion can transport the coagulant nanoparticles to the clay surface is significant.
+The time required for shear to transport all of the fluid past the clay so that diffusion can transport the coagulant nanoparticles to the clay surface is significant.

 .. math:: D_{Diffusion} = \frac{k_B T}{3 \pi \, \mu \, d_P}